Natural Sleep Remedies Overview for Relaxation Techniques and Healthy Sleep Patterns

 - Heavy or spicy meals late at night

-Comparison: Healthy vs Poor Sleep Habits
+Healthy and Poor Sleep Habits Compared

-1. Rise of Mindfulness and Meditation Apps
+1. Rise of mindfulness and meditation apps

 Digital tools supporting relaxation and sleep routines are widely used.

-3. Blue Light Reduction Strategies
+3. Ways to Reduce Blue Light Exposure

 4. Holistic Wellness Approach